parthdhami98/harmoney_assignment/README.md

 # To Start the project type: yarn start
-# Latest message will be shown on the top of the list for better visibility.
+# Sort by latest message added.
 # Pagination will work when there are minimum 6 messages.
 # No npm packages are installed in the project.